StijnBt/claudeCodeWinDocker/README.md

 ## Prerequisites

 - Windows 10 (build 19041+) or Windows 11
+- WSL
 - An [Anthropic API key](https://console.anthropic.com/)
 - [Windows Terminal](https://aka.ms/terminal) — required for the VS Code task.
 Pre-installed on Windows 11; on Windows 10 it must be installed separately from the Microsoft Store or via `winget install Microsoft.WindowsTerminal`.
+Another terminal can be configured or the internal one from VS Code could be used.

 ---